India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 The conviction rate for violence against women stands at just 27%, according to official data.

-The evidence often falls short of the judiciary's standard, and this, combined with severe punishments prescribed by the law, has made judges hesitant to convict, Krishnan says.
+The evidence often falls short of the judiciary's standard, and this, combined with severe punishments prescribed by the law, has made judges hesitant to convict, Krishnan said.

 Death penalty as a distraction